EdDataScienceEES/tutorial-instructions/README.md

 •	Reproducibility – Clear and logical structure to the tutorial that is easy to navigate with clear instructions.
 People can do the tutorial on their own, without assistance and without needing to pay for extra software, the code works and people can easily access any data needed to complete the tutorial. - 25%

-•	Creativity – A well-illustrated professionally designed tutorial with appropriate figures and diagrams.
+•	Creativity – A well-illustrated, professionally designed tutorial with appropriate figures and diagrams.
 A creative and engaging approach to teaching the learning objectives. - 25%

 __Useful links:__
 https://ourcodingclub.github.io/2017/11/23/tutorials.html - Coding Club tutorial on how to make tutorials